These are the video game writing services I offer. Get in touch and I’d love to discuss your specific requirements.

 - Overseeing the text pipeline, from spreadsheets and wikis, to game engines and version control.

 - Voice casting and direction, with experience directing actors remotely and in the studio.

 - Preparing content for localisation, and working closely with translators to answer questions.

 - Experience authoring content for dialogue trees and interactive fiction.

 - Detailed knowledge of Google Docs, MS Office, Confluence, Jira.
 A quick study of new pipelines.

-- Experience with visual programming, and narrative scripting languages like Ink and Twine.
+- Skills in visual programming, and narrative scripting languages like Ink and Twine.